afmcdnl/trundle-wheel---tutorial/Tutorial.md

-# Programming the Trundle Wheel Tutorial
+# Programming the Trundle Wheel Tutorial @fullscreen
 Using a cardboard wheel and a micro:bit you can keep track of the number of the distance from one object to another.